EOxServer/eoxserver/docs/sphinx/en/users/webclient.rst

 or the outlines visible.
 It is only used for the offering of coverages at the final Download of data.

+The third tab, "Service Info" displays the visible meta-data about your WCS service as configured by your instance and shown via GetCapabilities.
+This meta-data includes information about the service itself (type, keywords, abstract etc.) and its provider.

 The "Download" dialog is shown after the "Download" button in the EOxServer panel is clicked.
 It displays a list of all datasets matching the give spatial and temporal subsets.
 If no datasets with the given parameters were found, an